 What that actually means in practice

 A good marketing cadence creates pressure, clarity, and learning.
-At Nyman Media, we build it around one operating question: what did we learn this week that changes what we do next week?
+We build it around one question: what did we learn this week that changes what we do next week?

-Cadence is not the meeting.
-Cadence is the management system that turns signal into decisions.
+A cadence is not the meeting on the calendar.
+It is the management system that turns weekly signal into decisions.

-The weekly marketing review should have a fixed spine:
+The weekly review should have a fixed spine:

 Pipeline